initialed85/pi_arduino_sprinkler/README.md

 If we take my use case as an example- I had an old and broken sprinkler controller but (as I discovered when everything malfunctioned one day) the 24VAC transformer and the pumps all seem to still work.

-So I intend to use a 24VAC rectifier with two 5V regulators (thanks young kid at Altronics) to power both the Raspberry Pi and the Arduino from the same 24VAC that will be switched through to the pumps via some relays.
+I intend to use a 24VAC rectifier with two 5V regulators (thanks young kid at Altronics) to power both the Raspberry Pi and the Arduino from the same 24VAC that will be switched through to the pumps via some relays.

 Here in Perth, you're only allowed to water on certain days at certain hours, so it's important for this system to